surfaceUsed/meal-planner/README.md

 The application lets the user save meals to a database.
 The meal fals under a sertain category (breakfast, lunch, dinner), it has a name and consists of a set of ingredients.
 When a meal entry is added to the database, the meal is given a unique ID (integer), and is saved in the table "meals".
-The ingredients that go with the spesific meal are saved in i different table, but the table also saves the meal ID the spesific ingredients belong to.
+The ingredients that go with the spesific meal are saved in i different table, but the table also saves the meal ID the spesific ingredients belongs to.
 Each ingredient entry is given its own ID-number.
-If the same ingredient is already in the table, the new ingredient entry will be given the same ingredient ID as the previous entries.
+If the same ingredient is already in the table, the new ingredient entry will be given the same ingredient ID as the previous entry.

 The user is presented with 5 options: